 The oil change indicator system will remind you that it is time to take your vehicle in for scheduled maintenance.
-Refer to the "Maintenance Schedule" for further information.
+Refer to the "Maintenance Schedule" for the proper maintenance intervals.

 NOTE: Under no circumstances should oil change intervals exceed 8,000 miles (13 000 km) or six months, whichever occurs first.